CLEANER COMMUNITIES = STRONGER ECONOMY

-A cleaner South Carolina isn’t just an environmental goal—it’s also an economic strategy.
-That was the message shared by Sarah Lyles, executive director of PalmettoPride, during a recent appearance on the business program Let’s Talk Business South Carolina.
+South Carolina litter prevention is consequently more than an environmental goal — it is furthermore an economic strategy.
+Consequently, that was the message shared by Sarah Lyles, executive director of PalmettoPride, during a recent appearance on the business program Let’s Talk Business South Carolina.
+Furthermore, speaking with host Rick Jenkins, Lyles explained how the statewide organization works with businesses, volunteers, and government agencies.
+Therefore, its mission extends well beyond cleanup — it is additionally about building stronger, more competitive communities across the state.

 Statewide Effort Built on Local Engagement

-Lyles said litter control also plays a role in economic development.
-Companies considering relocating to South Carolina evaluate many factors—including the overall appearance and cleanliness of communities.
+Lyles said South Carolina litter prevention also plays a direct role in economic development.
+Furthermore, companies considering relocating to South Carolina evaluate many factors.
+Consequently, the overall appearance and cleanliness of communities consistently ranks among them.

 “There have been instances where businesses chose not to locate in a city because of litter issues,” Lyles said.
 “We’ve also seen companies decide to move to communities specifically because they are clean and well-maintained.”